vq-pro/Kumojin/README.md

 * For persistence, integrated the H2 memory database, also for simplicity.
 This way, it will run on any local configuration, without the need for a more complex Docker container (or the like).
 Since the app is JPA, it would be a cinch to convert it to use a PostgreSL instance, just a matter of datasource definition.

+* Start and end event times will be kept in the database as a "TIMESTAMP".
+The timezone, in format "-05:00" will be stored in the DB.
+When timestamps are received by the backend REST server, it will convert timestamps to the server's local timezone.
+When the REST server give these back to the frontend (through the GET list method), they will be converted back into the actual timezones.